sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 when you sign up.
 Bring your student ID card.
 They don't require any minimum activity other than some nominal balance.

-Alternatively, BOA offers an eBanking Checking account that is free if you choose online eStatements and only use self-service options (ATMs, no tellers) for deposits/withdrawals.
+Alternatively, BoA offers an eBanking Checking account that is free if you choose online eStatements and only use self-service options (ATMs, no tellers) for deposits/withdrawals.
 You can even deposit checks through their mobile app.